 This report has profiled the work of Australian ACE to raise awareness and understanding of this community based not for profit education sector.
 The existing evidence base has been scanned and the available data and information presented to demonstrate the contribution of Australian ACE to the overall national education effort and social and human capital development policies.

-The framework developed for profiling and reporting on Australian ACE is provided in full in Figure 17.
-The key findings are discussed and some conclusions drawn.
+The framework developed in this report for profiling and reporting on education in Australian ACE providers is presented in full in Figure 18 and the key findings are summarised and some conclusions drawn.